fakekowa/PoECrafter/TASKS.md

 - **Emergency Stop Integration**: Safe SHIFT key management with F12 support
 - **Seamless Compatibility**: Works with OR/AND logic and Smart Augmentation

-🎮 **READY FOR**: Lightning-fast crafting with comprehensive settings persistence and speed optimization!
+🎮 **READY FOR**: Production release with bulletproof hybrid detection and lightning-fast crafting!

 ### Current Technology Stack
 - **Framework**: .NET 6.0 Windows Forms